thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/fire-app-builder-create-a-new-component.md

     }
     ```
 6. After you finish creating the component, you can load the component into your app.
-See [Load a Component in Your App][fire-app-builder-load-a-component].
+See [Add or Remove a Component][fire-app-builder-load-a-component].

 {% include links.html %}